ToxPuro/astaroth/acc-runtime/README.md

 }
 ```

-* The reduce function parameters take three parameters:
+* The reduce functions  take two parameters:
-	* Whether to reduce or not during this call
 	* The value to reduce at this vertex
 	* The output value to which to store the reduced value

-After executing the kernels scalar reductions have to be finalized with calling either `acGridFinalizeReduceLocal(graph)`, which reduces the values only on the local subdomain, or `acGridFinalize` which will reduce the value across processes.
+After executing the kernels reductions are finalized by the taskgraph behind the scenes.
+One can access the reduced value on the DSL similar to other varibles.

-The reduced scalar values can be accessed with `acDeviceGetOutput` with `Profiles` with the corresponding API functions.
+The reduced scalar values can be accessed with `acDeviceGetOutput` or for `Profiles` with the corresponding API functions.

 When the result of the reduction is a `Profile` finalization is automatically included in the execution of the `TaskGraph`.